-Each Legal and Compliance Director (or the person appointed for this purpose as approved by the Legal, Compliance and Risk Director) is the head of compliance for his or her scope.
-As such, he/she is responsible for the proper roll out of the tools and their application.
-Backing Managers of his/her Entity, he/she must actively participate in risk prevention.
+Each Legal and Compliance Director (or the person appointed for this purpose as approved by the Legal, Compliance and Risk Director) is the head of compliance for their scope.
+As such, that person is responsible for the proper roll out of the tools and their application.
+Backing Managers of the relevant Entity, must actively participate in risk prevention.
 He/she assists the operational staff when they have questions about how to implement various compliance instructions issued by the Group and ensures that the various reports are up to date.

-In the absence of a Legal and Compliance Manager for a given country or region, the Legal and Compliance Manager of the broader geographical zone shall perform these tasks (see Appendix 1).
+In the absence of a Legal and Compliance Manager for a given country or region, the Legal and Compliance Manager of the broader geographical zone must perform these tasks (see Appendix 1).

-Once a year, a Compliance Review brings together the Chairman and Managing Director of Colas, the Director of Administration, Finance and Strategy, the Director of Group Human Resources, the Director of Legal Affairs, Compliance and Risks and the Director of the Compliance Team, as well as each Divisional Managing Director in the presence of representatives of the legal, human resources and finance sectors of the scope concerned.
+Once a year, a Compliance Review brings together the Chairman and Managing Director of Colas, the Director of Administration, Finance and Strategy, the Director of Group Human Resources, the Director of Legal Affairs, Compliance and Risks and the Compliance Director, as well as each Divisional Managing Director in the presence of representatives of the legal, human resources and finance sectors of the scope concerned.
 This meeting enables each Divisional Managing Director to draw up an annual compliance report for its scope, particularly on the following items:

 - Patronage and sponsorship

-- Gifts and invitations
+- · Gifts and invitations

 - Training

 - Stakeholders

-- Third party integrity investigations carried out
+- · Third party integrity investigations carried out

 - Inventory of fraud and ethical alerts and human resources

 - Assessment of the actions implemented following the establishment of the corruption risk map